 We provide services in a broad range of geographic regions.
 Our credit risk primarily consists of receivables from a variety of customers including general contractors, property owners and developers, and commercial and industrial companies.
 We are subject to potential credit risk related to changes in business and economic factors throughout the United States within the nonresidential construction industry.
 However, we are entitled to payment for work performed and have certain lien rights related to that work.
 Further, we believe that our contract acceptance, billing and collection policies are adequate to manage potential credit risk.
-We regularly review our accounts receivable and estimate an allowance for uncollectible amounts.
-We have a diverse customer base, with our top customer representing 5% of consolidated 2020 revenue
+We regularly review our accounts receivable and estimate an allowance for credit losses.
+We have a diverse customer base, with our top customer representing 9% of consolidated 2021 revenue.